 Work related stress.

 It is the complexity and richness of the human mind and behaviour that has brought about so many studies and approaches to psychology.
-My ‘Eclectic Perspective' - using whatever approach I deem most appropriate (one or more or even all from the list below), is what I have at heart for all of my clients.
+My ‘Eclectic Perspective' - using whatever approach I deem most appropriate (one or more or even all), is what I have at heart for all of my clients.

 Counselling - a professional counsellor who is properly trained to help the client(s) make his/her own decision during the process of counselling.
 The counsellor is not supposed to make decisions for the client.

 Behaviourist Perspective (Behaviourism) believes in scientific methodology that only observable behaviour should be studied because this can be objectively measured.

 A scientific approach, such as cognitive psychology behaviourism or cognitive psychology, tends to ignore the subjective (i.e. personal) experiences that people have.

 The humanistic perspective is a psychological view that emphasizes the study of the whole person (know as holism).
 Humanistic psychologists look at human behaviour not only through the eyes of the observer, but through the eyes of the behaving person.

 The psychodynamic approach includes all the theories in psychology that see human functioning based upon the interaction of drives and forces within the person, particularly unconscious, and between the different structures of the personality.
 As such it tends to lose sight of the role of socialization (which is different in each country) and the release of repressed emotions and experiences, i.e. make the unconscious > conscious.

 The biological perspective reduces humans to a set of mechanisms and physical structures that are clearly essential and important (e.g. genes).